-Actuarial Assumptions: December 31, 2022 December 31, 2021 Investment rate of return 7.00%, net of pension plan investment expense, including inflation 7.00%, net of pension plan investment expense, including inflation Inflation rate 2.50% 2.75% Real across-the-board salary increases 0.50% 0.50% Projected salary increases General: 8.00% to 3.45% and Safety: 11.40% to 4.00%, vary by service, including inflation General: 8.35% to 3.65% and Safety: 11.25% to 4.05%, vary by service, including inflation Cost of living adjustments 2.75% of retirement income for General Tiers 1 and 3, and Safety Tier 1.
+Actuarial Assumptions: December 31, 2023 December 31, 2022 Investment rate of return 7.00%, net of pension plan investment expense, including inflation 7.00%, net of pension plan investment expense, including inflation Inflation rate 2.50% 2.75% Real across-the-board salary increases 0.50% 0.50% Projected salary increases General: 8.00% to 3.45% and Safety: 11.40% to 4.00%, vary by service, including inflation and across-the-board salary increase General: 8.35% to 3.65% and Safety: 11.25% to 4.05%, vary by service, including inflation and across-the-board salary increase Cost of living adjustments 2.75% of retirement income for General Tiers 1 and 3, and Safety Tier 1.
 2.75% of retirement income for General Tiers 1 and 3, and Safety Tier 1.
 Cost of living adjustments 2.00% of retirement income for General Tiers 2 and 4, and Safety Tiers 2, 2C, 2D, and 4.
 2.00% of retirement income for General Tiers 2 and 4, and Safety Tiers 2, 2C, 2D, and 4.
 Other assumptions Based on analysis of actuarial experience during the period December 1, 2019 through November 30, 2022.
 Based on analysis of actuarial experience during the period December 1, 2016 through November 30, 2019.

-The actuarial assumptions used for the postemployment medical benefits valuation were consistent with those applied to the pension plan with the exception of Health Care Cost Trend Rate assumptions which are specific to the postemployment medical benefits.
-The Total OPEB Liabilities as of the measurement dates were calculated by rolling forward the liabilities from prior years' sufficiency valuation.
-The key assumptions used for rolling forward the total OPEB liability to December 31, 2023, are as follows:
+The actuarial assumptions used for the postemployment medical benefits valuation were consistent with those applied to the pension plan with the exception of Health Care Cost Trend Rate assumptions which are specific to the postemployment medical benefits. were calculated by rolling forward the liabilities from the prior years' sufficiency valuation, with adjustments for preliminary assumptions adopted for the sufficiency valuation as of the measurement date.
+The key assumptions used for calculating the total OPEB liability as of December 31, 2024, are as follows: